 Dining.
-Ray Dining Hall is the main facility where food services are provided for students at Blue Mountain College.
+Ray Dining Hall is the main facility where Blue Mountain College students are provided food services.
 Regular meals are provided for all resident students and are an option for commuter students.

 Guests.
 Rooms are available on campus on a limited basis for relatives and friends of students and faculty for a nominal charge.
 Reservations must be made in the Office of Student Services.
 Guests are expected to respect residence hall regulations.